Fysikteknologsektionen/foton/readme.md

 # Foton Webgallery
-Webgallery used by Foton at Fysikteknologsektionen at Chalmers University of Technology.
+Webgallery used by Photon at the Physics Division at the Chalmers University of Technology.
 Uses Node.js.
-Finished project at [ftek.se/gallery/](https://ftek.se/gallery/).
+Finished project at [foton.ftek.se](https://foton.ftek.se).

-Developed by Fysikteknologsektionens webgroup Spidera for Foton.
+Developed by the Physics Student Divison's webgroup Spidera for the photo committee Photon.

 ## Requirements
 * Node.js